juliangut/slim-php-di/README.md

 * `definitions` an array of paths to definition files/directories or arrays of definitions. _Definitions are loaded in order of appearance_
 * `containerClass` container class used on the build.
 Must implement `\Interop\Container\ContainerInterface`, `\DI\FactoryInterface` and `\DI\InvokerInterface` (`\Jgut\Slim\PHPDI\Container` by default)

-## Array value access shorthand
+## Container array access shorthand

-Default `\Jgut\Slim\PHPDI\Container` container allows shorthand array values access by concatenating array keys with dots.
+Default `\Jgut\Slim\PHPDI\Container` container allows shorthand array access by concatenating array keys with dots.
 If any key in the chain is not defined, normal `Psr\Container\NotFoundExceptionInterface` exception is thrown

 ```php
 use Jgut\Slim\PHPDI\Configuration;